The Project Hate MCMXCIX

-The Project Hate MCMXCIX (often referred to as The Project Hate or TPH) is a Swedish death metal band with influences from electro-industrial music.
+The Project Hate MCMXCIX (often referred to as The Project Hate or TPH) is a Swedish death metal band influenced by electro-industrial music.

 History

-The Project Hate MCMXCIX was formed in 1999 by long-time friends Lord K Philipson (formerly of Leukemia, House of Usher, Lame, Toolshed, Torture Division, as well as doing session work as live bassist/guitarist for Candlemass, Vomitory, Dark Funeral and Grave over the years) and Jörgen Sandström (previously of Vicious Art, Krux, Entombed, Grave, Torture Division, and live bassist/guitarist for Candlemass, Misery Loves Co., Kongh, to name a few).
+Lord K Philipson (formerly of Leukemia, House of Usher, Lame, Toolshed, Torture Division, as well as doing session work as live bassist/guitarist for Candlemass, Vomitory, Dark Funeral and Grave) and Jörgen Sandström (previously of Vicious Art, Krux, Entombed, Grave, Torture Division, and live bassist/guitarist for Candlemass, Misery Loves Co., Kongh) formed The Project Hate MCMXCIX in 1999.

-TPH recorded a three-song demo in the end of 1998, produced by famous producer Dan Swanö and featuring backing vocals by Entombed A.D. vocalist Lars-Göran Petrov.
-The demo was sent out to four labels and in 1999 they signed with the Germany-based Massacre Records, making 1999 the official starting year as things took off from there.
+TPH recorded a three-song demo in 1998, produced by Dan Swanö and featuring backing vocals by Entombed A.D. vocalist Lars-Göran Petrov.
+The band sent the demo to four labels, and in 1999, they signed with Germany-based Massacre Records, making 1999 the group's official starting year.

-In 1998, the band recorded a Philipson-conceived project, Deadmarch: Initiation of Blasphemy, but the album initially never saw the light of day.
-It has since been mastered by Dan Swanö and was released on Vic Records 30 November 2009, with new album artwork and booklet.
+In 1998, the band recorded a Philipson-conceived project, Deadmarch: Initiation of Blasphemy, but the album initially went unreleased.
+It was mastered by Swanö and released on Vic Records 30 November 2009, with new album artwork and booklet.

-By the end of 1999, The Project Hate recorded their debut album, Cybersonic Superchrist, which was released in the year 2000.
+By the end of 1999, The Project Hate recorded their debut album, Cybersonic Superchrist, released in 2000.
 During the recording, female singer Mia Ståhl joined the band.
 Although reviews were positive, the album was not a commercial success since it was not distributed widely.

-The following year, the band recorded their second album, When We Are Done, Your Flesh Will Be Ours, in the late Nasum frontman Mieszko Talarczyk's Soundlab Studios.
+The following year, the band recorded their second album, When We Are Done, Your Flesh Will Be Ours, in late Nasum frontman Mieszko Talarczyk's Soundlab Studios.
 It was released in 2001, but like the first album, was only with difficulty available in stores.

-In 2002, Petter S. Freed of 2 Ton Predator joined as a touring guitarist, then as a permanent member; Mia Ståhl was fired and replaced with Jonna Enckell; later that year, the band left Massacre Records and signed with Threeman Recordings.
-A live album was recorded in Helsinki, Finland, titled Killing Hellsinki, which was released in April 2003.
+In 2002, Petter S. Freed of 2 Ton Predator joined as a touring guitarist and later as a permanent member.
+Mia Ståhl was fired and Jonna Enckell replaced her.
+Later that year, the band left Massacre Records and signed with Threeman Recordings.
+The live album Killing Hellsinki was recorded in Helsinki, Finland, and released in April 2003.
 Afterwards, the band went back to Soundlab Studios and Mieszko Talarczyk to record Hate, Dominate, Congregate, Eliminate.